Golf Tutorials

 • Get Aggressive: This is not the time for a delicate, timid stroke.
 You need to hit the putt or chip with firm, confident speed.
 Remind yourself to accelerate through the ball.

 • Play Less Break: The "sticky" grass will grab your ball and hold it on its line more effectively.
-Reduce the amount of break you read by about a 25-50%.
+Reduce the amount of break you read by about 25-50%.

 • The Feel: This is a "hit" putt.
 Focus on getting the ball to the hole without worrying excessively about it racing past.
 You're more likely to come up short than go long.